andrzej-tokarski/andrzej-tokarski.github.io/_posts/2015-05-24-smooth-animations-using-TextureView.md

 feature-img: "img/sample_feature_img.png"
 ---

 On multiple occasions I was faced with enthusiastic idea of implementing a CSS inspired animation.
-The problem with those is they are time consuming and tend to not look as good as expected.
+The problem with those is they are time consuming and in the end, tend not to look as good as expected.
 A little stuttering in the animation, wrong type of interpolation or color mixing and your loader looses all charm.
 In this article I would like to show off a technique I use to keep animations as smooth and as charming as possible.
 <!--more-->
 Let's use this one as an example [Source](http://codepen.io/wifeo/pen/FBpJq):